razihamza/razihamza/README.md

-## 👋 Hey there, I'm [Your Name]
+## 👋 Hey there, I'm Razi

  I'm an aspiring **Cloud & DevOps Engineer** with a background in Computer Science, hands-on IT administration, and a strong foundation in cloud security.
 I’m currently transitioning from IT support into **cloud infrastructure, automation, and DevOps pipelines** — with a focus on building real-world skills and career capital that makes a difference.

 ---

 ### 💼 My Background
-- 🎓 **B.E. in Computer Science & Engineering** – strong foundation in systems, networks, and programming
+- 🎓 **B.Tech. in Computer Science & Engineering** – strong foundation in systems, networks, and programming
-- 🛠️ **Jr. IT Administrator** – 2+ years of hands-on experience with systems, users, and infrastructure
+- 🛠️ **Jr. IT Administrator** – + years of hands-on experience with systems, users, and infrastructure
 - 🔐 **CompTIA Security+ Certified** – strong understanding of IAM, firewalls, secure networking
 - ☁️ Currently pursuing: **AWS Solutions Architect Associate**, with hands-on cloud labs and projects